WordPress Speed Tutorials + Reviews

 Image Optimization

-Image CDNs generally do a better job than plugins and don’t use server resources.
-Optimize background, mobile, and LCP (above fold) images.
+Optimize LCP, mobile, and background images.
+Image CDNs generally do a better job compared to plugins, and they also don’t use server resources.

 GeneratePress